awsdocs/emp-user-guide/doc_source/emp-getting-started-packaging-no-media.md

 1. Remove the lines where the path name is the same because a folder includes any subfolders and contents\.
 ![\[Lines showing the same path.\]](http://docs.aws.amazon.com/emp/latest/userguide/images/emp-same-path.png)

-   In this example, the \.JSON file can be updated to `"%ProgramFiles\\Microsoft SQL Server"`, which includes the folders and contents of this folder listed previously\.
+   In this example, the files listed in the selected area of the \.JSON file can be updated to `"%ProgramFiles\\Microsoft SQL Server"`, because it includes the folders and contents of this folder\.

 1. Remove other items that are not relevant to the application and change entries, such as hard\-coded drive letters, to variables\.